-Should a database upgrade be required (e.g. Postgres 11 to 12 or PostGIS 2.5 to 3), make sure to upgrade PostGIS first, by installing the new version for the current database and connect to every (!) database in the cluster and update the postgis extension like this.
+Should a database upgrade be required (e.g. Postgres 12 to 13 or PostGIS 2.5 to 3), make sure to upgrade PostGIS first in the current database (to the same version of the target database), by installing the new version for the current database and connect to every (!) database in the cluster and update the postgis extension like this.
 This can be skipped if no database upgrade is required:

 '''

 $ sudo -u postgres psql

 \c catmaid

 ALTER EXTENSION postgis UPDATE;

+SELECT postgis_extensions_upgrade();

 \c <next-database>

 ALTER EXT...

 ...

 '''

-Once, done perform, install the new database version and upgrade the database cluster using pg_upgrade.
-Using the --link option can safe time on large databases and has been robust in our experience.
+Once done, install the new database version and upgrade the database cluster using pg_upgrade.
+Using the --link option can save time on large databases and has been robust in our experience.
 This step can also be skipped, if no database upgrade is needed.